 - Trams are not required to operate at lower speeds than currently between the new West Town tram stop and existing stops as a lower speed may require additional trams to maintain the same levels of service.
 This means additional crossings over and above those already in place should be avoided. - Sightlines are maintained from the tram. - Pedestrians are not able to cross the tram other than at existing tram crossings or at tram stops.
 Where buildings, footways, cycleways or carriageways are fronting onto the tram, this is likely to require a new and robust 1200mm high fence to be installed along the length of the tram with beech hedge planting either side.
+A higher fence may be required depending on safety and the context of development. - Trees can shed significant amounts of leaves onto the tram tracks as these can cause operational, safety and maintenance issues.
+It is expected that trees will be set back from the tram lines and planted at centres not greater than 18m.

-- Trees can shed significant amounts of leaves onto the tram tracks as these can cause operational, safety and maintenance issues.
-It is expected that trees will be set back from the tram lines and planted at centres not greater than 18m. - Any levelling of ground or other changes in ground level do not impact on the tram track structure or ballast.
+Any levelling of ground or other changes in ground level do not impact on the tram track structure or ballast.